 The American Registry of Diagnostic Medical Sonographers (ARDMS) examination information, content outline and application process will be discussed by the Program Director prior to the completion of the program.
-The SPI exam is discussed at the beginning of the spring semester and the specialty exams are discussed at the beginning and end of the second fall semester.
+The SPI exam is discussed at the beginning of the spring semester and the specialty exams are discussed at the end of the spring semester.
 More information concerning the ARDMS can be located at the following website: http://ardms.org/